life4/deal/docs/details/contracts.md

 # PreContractError: x must be positive (where x=-2)
 ```

-If a single contract includes multiple checks, it can return an error message instead of `False`, so different failures can be distinguished:
+If a single contract includes multiple checks, it can return an error message instead of `False`, so that different failures can be distinguished:

 ```python
 def contract(x):